Doctor of Philosophy in Occupational Science (PhD)

-In addition to direct research experiences, the Division has access to a vast infrastructure that supports scientific enterprise at the university.
+In addition to direct research experiences, USC Chan has access to a vast infrastructure that supports scientific enterprise at the university.
 For example, through our interdisciplinary partnerships, you are able to perform studies using cutting-edge MRI and attend university seminars offered on topics related to career trajectories or teaching excellence.
 You can take cognate courses in any of the university’s Schools and Divisions, including, among others, anthropology, education, gerontology, health promotion, neuroscience, public policy, rehabilitation science and sociology.

 NIH and other Federally Funded Research Portfolios and Immersion in Research

 Our Blueprint for Translational Research

-By enrolling in our PhD program, you will be immersed in cutting-edge translational research using a methodology our faculty has been refining for nearly 20 years.
+By enrolling in our PhD program, you will be immersed in cutting-edge translational research using a methodology our faculty has been refining for over 20 years.
 This blueprint was developed based on research related to well elders and persons with spinal cord injury, and it begins with studying a problem for which one eventually intends to develop an intervention.
 Results of the qualitative work then inform the intervention design.
 In the next step, efficacy and cost-effectiveness studies, employing randomized clinical trials and theory, are performed.
 In the final stages, the mechanisms hypothesized to mediate outcomes are tested in order to build theory using sophisticated statistical procedures.
 Within the USC PhD program, you can explore a rich mix of methodologies, such as measurement of biomarkers, fMRI, utilization of a digital laboratory for analysis of videotape and narrative data and large randomized trial designs.